an outlet of encouragement, explanation, and exhortation

 The Bible tells us to love and care for the immigrants among us!

 Rabbi Shai Held wrote an essay recently that appeared in the New York Times.
 It is entitled One of the Bible’s Greatest Moral Revolutions.
-I would think that Jesus’ admonitions to love our neighbors and enemies and to treat others as we would like to be treated ourselves would be enough for Christians… But apparently not, judging getting the cruel and arbitrary treatment is immigrants by our government authorities these days.
+I would think that Jesus’ admonitions to love our neighbors and enemies and to treat others as we would like to be treated ourselves would be enough for Christians… But (speaking as a citizen of the United States) apparently not, judging by the cruel and arbitrary treatment of immigrants by many carrying the authority of our government these days.

 Rabbi Held addresses biblical teaching from Hebrew scripture, focusing mostly on the Pentateuch, as one might expect.
 He concludes: